LiuLu2022/LoanApplication/README.md

 Step 2.
 Git clone code to your working folder

 Step 3.
+Run the creating table SQL in Mysql database.

+Step 4.
 Install all the maven denpendency

-Step 4.
+Step 5.
 Modify the "application.propertise" file, set the database connection information as your own.

-Step 5.
+Step 6.
 Run the application

 How to do the test:
 Find the "test" folder, all the unit test is in the folder, run the unit test methods.